Shinao/SmartMirror/README.md

   - `pip install numpy`
   - `pip install tornado`
   - `python test.py` for debug infos or `python main.py` for silent process
+  - `config.py` for the tracking settings - if you use a pi camera you have to enable it in there

 <br>
 **Notes**